-The LM43603-Q1 is protected from overcurrent conditions by cycle-by-cycle current limiting on both the peak and valley of the inductor current.
-Hiccup mode is activated if a fault condition persists to prevent over heating.
+The LM43601-Q1 is protected from overcurrent conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
+Hiccup mode is activated to prevent over heating if a fault condition persists.

-High-side MOSFET overcurrent protection is implemented by the nature of the peak current mode control.
+High-side MOSFET over-current protection is implemented by the nature of the peak current mode control.
 The HS switch current is sensed when the HS is turned on after a set blanking time.
 The HS switch current is compared to the output of the error amplifier (EA) minus slope compensation every switching cycle.
-Refer to Functional Block Diagram for more details.
+See Functional Block Diagram for more details.
 The peak current of the HS switch is limited by the maximum EA output voltage minus the slope compensation at every switching cycle.
 The slope compensation magnitude at the peak current is proportional to the duty cycle.

 When the LS switch is turned on, the current going through it is also sensed and monitored.
 The LS switch is not turned OFF at the end of a switching cycle if its current is above the LS current limit I{LS-LIMIT}.
-The LS switch is kept ON so that inductor current keeps ramping down, until the inductor current ramps below the LS current limit.
-Then the LS switch is turned OFF, and the HS switch is turned on, after a dead time.
-If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles, and the power-good flag is low, hiccup current protection mode is activated.
-In hiccup mode, the regulator is shut down and kept off for 5.5 ms typically before the LM43603-Q1 tries to start again.
-If an overcurrent or short-circuit fault condition still exists, hiccup repeats until the fault condition is removed.
-Hiccup mode reduces power dissipation under severe overcurrent conditions, prevents overheating, and potential damage to the device.
+The LS switch is kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
+Then the LS switch is turned OFF and the HS switch is turned on after a dead time.
+If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup current protection mode will be activated.
+In hiccup mode, the regulator is shut down and kept off for 5.5 ms typically before the LM43601-Q1 tries to start again.
+If overcurrent or short-circuit fault condition still exist, hiccup will repeat until the fault condition is removed.
+Hiccup mode reduces power dissipation under severe overcurrent conditions, prevents over heating and potential damage to the device.

 Hiccup is only activated when power-good flag is low.
-Under non-severe overcurrent conditions when V{OUT} has not fallen outside of the PGOOD tolerance band, the LM43603-Q1 reduces the switching frequency and keep the inductor current valley clamped at the LS current limit level.
+Under non-severe overcurrent conditions when V{OUT} has not fallen outside of the PGOOD tolerance band, the LM43601-Q1 reduces the switching frequency and keep the inductor current valley clamped at the LS current limit level.
 This operation mode allows slight over current operation during load transients without tripping hiccup.
 If the power-good flag becomes low, hiccup operation starts after LS current limit is tripped 32 consecutive cycles.